istio/istio.io/content/docs/examples/advanced-egress/wildcard-https-egress-gateway/index.md

 ## Before you begin

-This task assumes you deployed Istio with mutual [mutual TLS Authentication](/docs/tasks/security/mutual-tls/) enabled.
-Follow the steps in the [Before you begin](/docs/tasks/traffic-management/egress-gateway/#before-you-begin) section of the [Configure an Egress Gateway](/docs/tasks/traffic-management/egress-gateway) task.
+This examples assumes you deployed Istio with mutual [mutual TLS Authentication](/docs/tasks/security/mutual-tls/) enabled.
+Follow the steps in the [Before you begin](/docs/examples/advanced-egress/egress-gateway/#before-you-begin) section of the [Configure an Egress Gateway](/docs/examples/advanced-egress/egress-gateway) example.

 ## Configure HTTPS traffic to _*.wikipedia.org_